sosy-lab/java-smt/README.md

 | [Z3](https://github.com/Z3Prover/z3) | :heavy_check_mark: |  |

 Interruption using a [ShutdownNotifier][] may be used to interrupt a a solver from any thread.
+Formulas are translatable in between contexts/provers/threads using _FormulaManager.translateFrom()_.

 ¹ Multiple contexts, but all operations on each context only from a single thread.
 ² Multiple provers on one or more contexts, with each prover using its own thread.

 #### Garbage Collection in Native Solvers